KBM-7 cells

 KBM-7 cells are a chronic myelogenous leukemia (CML) cell line used for biomedical research.
 Like all cancer cell lines, it is immortal and can divide indefinitely.
 A unique aspect of the KBM-7 cell line is that it is near-haploid, meaning it contains only one copy for most of its chromosomes.
 Human chromosomes are typically diploid, meaning that there are two copies of each chromosome.

 Origin

 KBM-7 cells were derived from a 39-year-old man with chronic myeloid leukemia in blast crisis.
 The original cell line contained both near haploid and hyperdiploid clones.
-Subsequent subcloning yielded a pure near-haploid cell line.
+Subsequent subcloning yielded a pure near-haploid cell line (subclone P1-55).
 Genome analysis has revealed that besides the disomic chromosome 8, a 30 megabase fragment of chromosome 15 is present in two copies.
 Like other CML cells lines (e.g., K562) KBM-7 cells are positive for the Philadelphia chromosome harboring the BCR-ABL oncogenic fusion.

+Karyotype

+Subclone P1-55 has been described as having a karyotype of "25,XY,+8,Ph(+)", meaning that it has 25 chromosomes, including one copy of everything from 1-22, X, and Y,an extra copy of 8, and that it has the Philadelphia rearrangement.
+Under International System for Human Cytogenomic Nomenclature rules of 2024, this should be written 25,X,+Y,t(9;22)(q34;q11).
+Taking into account other known variations, the full karyotype is ish 25,X,+Y,+8,t(9;22)(q34;q11),ins(19;15)(p13.1;q22q25). seq inv(12)(12q14.2), arr[GRCh37] 8×2,15q(61109318_89880624)×2,11p(46442526_46578400)×0.
+This notation describes the insertion of a part of Chr 15 onto chromosome 19; an inversion on Chr 12 detected by sequencing (affecting PPM1H and SRGAP1); duplication of Chr 8 and a part of Chr 15 detected by microarray; and deletion of a part Chr 11 detected by microarray (including AMBRA1).

+Loss of the Y chromosome frequently happens.

+Derived cell lines

-KBM-7 cells have been reprogrammed to yield the HAP1 cell line which is also monosomic for chromosome 8.
+KBM-7 cells have been reprogrammed to yield the HAP1 cell line.
+It has a fibroblast-like phenotype, expresses no blood cell markers, and has lost the extra copy of Chr 8 and the only copy of Chr Y.